maryamelsaket/InternIntelligence_plant_disease_calssification/README.md

 ## Note
 i uploaded the "model.keras" to drive due to size constraints in github free plan.

-the note is big in size so to view it you can load it in your local machine or simply check it here:
+run the streamlit app with this command in your terminal: streamlit run + the location where you will save the model the note is big in size so to view it you can load it in your local machine or simply check it here:
 [https://www.kaggle.com/code/mariamelsaket/plant-disease-classification-with-xception]